hpssjellis/maker100/README.md

 The currciulum for this course is at [maker100-curriculum](https://github.com/hpssjellis/maker100-curriculum)

+The new course for 2026 and beyond [maker100-leaders-robotics](https://github.com/hpssjellis/maker100-leaders-robotics)

 Note: the 2024 economy version of this course is at [maker100-eco](https://github.com/hpssjellis/maker100-eco)

 New for Feb 2026 is the [maker100-xiaoML-kit](https://github.com/hpssjellis/maker100-xiaoML-kit) which is a rebuild of th esp32S3Sense course with the new $38.90 USD [xiaoML kit from Seeedstudio](https://www.seeedstudio.com/The-XIAOML-Kit.html).